fdazen/fda-documentation/users.md

  - Give a name for the new User Level and check all the applicable boxes.
-Whene done, click on the blue button _Save Changes_:
+When done, click on the blue button _Save Changes_:

 ![9c.png]({{site.baseurl}}/images/9c.png)